kosilko/Contacts-Explorer/README.md

 <br />
  - Select menu "Databeses" and click "Viber" or "Skype" item.
 <br />
- - In browse dialog you must select an database file.
+ - In browse dialog you must select an database file:
 <br />
- - In Viber case, database can be found in "%AppData%\ViberPC\config.db" or "%AppData%\ViberPC\1234567890\viber.db".
+&nbsp;&nbsp;&nbsp;&nbsp;In Viber case, database can be found in "%AppData%\ViberPC\config.db" or "%AppData%\ViberPC\1234567890\viber.db".
   <br />
-  Where you choose "config.db" the program will analyses all Viber profiles that found in root of \ViberPC".
+&nbsp;&nbsp;&nbsp;&nbsp;Where you choose "config.db" the program will analyses all Viber profiles that found in root of \ViberPC".
 <br />
- - In Skype case, database can be found in "%AppData%\Skype\Your_Profile_name\main.db".
+&nbsp;&nbsp;&nbsp;&nbsp;In Skype case, database can be found in "%AppData%\Skype\Your_Profile_name\main.db".
   <br />
-  NOTE: Do not use "%AppData%\Skype\main.db" in root of directory, it can be empty.
+&nbsp;&nbsp;&nbsp;&nbsp;NOTE: Do not use "%AppData%\Skype\main.db" in root of directory, it can be empty.
 <br />
  - For export to excel click "Save" in main menu.
   <br />